theobald-software/theobald-software.github.io/content/_en/xtract-universal/destinations/amazon-redshift.md

 progressstate: 5
 ---

-The following section describes the loading of the SAP extraction data to Redshift Database destination.
+The following section describes the loading of the SAP extraction data to the [Redshift Database](https://aws.amazon.com/redshift/) destination.<br>
+For more information on Amazon Redshift, see [Getting Started with Amazon Redshift](hhttps://docs.aws.amazon.com/redshift/latest/gsg/getting-started.html).

 ## Requirements